-Licensed provider can only serve their customers within their regulated dominion.
+The licensed provider can only serve their customers within their regulated dominion.
 OTT services, though, can serve any user anywhere in the world.
-For example, network provider company Airtel user can make Voice call and send SMS within the country in a cost-effective call rate but if they send SMS or make call to long distance, they will be charged sky-high rates!
-On the other hand, using mobile OTT apps they can make long distant international call in a very cheap rate.
+For example, a network provider company users can make Voice calls and send SMS within the country at a cost-effective call rate but if they send SMS or make a call to long-distance, they will be charged sky-high rates!
+On the other hand, using mobile OTT apps they can make a long-distance international call at a very cheap rate.
 So obviously, users will prefer OTT apps.

 Terms and Conditions

-Unlike licensed network operators, OTT providers need not be subjected to bundle of standards so, mobile OTT providers can provide services with a lot freedom and relaxation.
+Unlike licensed network operators, OTT providers need not be subjected to a bundle of standards so, mobile OTT providers can provide services with a lot of freedom and relaxation.

 While chatting with someone, if you can see the other person is writing you an instant reply that becomes a visual pleasure.
-In addition, if users can send cartoon emoticons or expression trolls like GIF keyboard to the person they are talking with, for expressing feelings, and send instant pictures while chatting, it will give them a feeling of completeness instead of plain simple texting.
+Users can send cartoon emoticons or expression trolls like GIF keyboard to the person they are talking with, for expressing feelings, and send instant pictures while chatting.
+These features make the communication process more enjoyable instead of plain simple texting.
 Moreover, the joy becomes double when this whole pleasure comes in a cost-effective package.

 A common strategy adopted by some Telco companies is to approach OTT providers directly to secure individual content partnerships.
-Telecommunication providers have tried, and mostly failed, to compete with OTT players.
-Some research proves that, 80% of telecommunication operators are too small and hence, not suitable for many OTT players with millions of active users It is going to be almost impossible for Telco to beat these players at their own game, as they already have such a massive market share; though some of the OTT companies like Skype are leveraging their “freemium” business models and grabbing the users’ heart.
+Telecommunication providers have tried and mostly failed, to compete with OTT players.
 Can operators turn this situation around?